DHTMLX/scheduler-docs/data/api/scheduler_onoptionsload_event.md

 onOptionsLoad
 =============
-@short:fires after a collection of options or sections has been loaded from the server, but isn't parsed yet
+@short: fires after sections of the Timeline/Units view have been updated

 @example: